Tell a story in English

 But the grammar is usually worse!
 And many of the students will say the exact same thing.

 You go around the class and everyone says a few sentences.
-Then, it’s done and you move onto the next thing.
+Then, it’s done and you move on to the next thing.

 This activity where you tell a story could be very useful for generating some interesting conversation and discussion.
 However, if you do it the way that I’ve just described, it can be over in only a couple of minutes.